abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec4.md

 <h4>Nondeterministic Finite Automaton(NFA)</h4>
 An NFA is a finite-state automaton that can non-deterministically transition between states.
-Unlike a DFA, an NFA can:
+Unlike a DFA, an NFA can:</br>
-1. Transition without taking an input symbol, which is called $`\varepsilon`$-transition.
+1. Transition without taking an input symbol, which is called $\varepsilon$-transition.</br>
-2. Have multiple transitions for the given source state and the input symbol.
+2. Have multiple transitions for the given source state and the input symbol. </br></br>

 Due to the properties described above, there can be multiple possible ways of transitioning between states given a single input string.
 If there exists a way to transition to an accepting state, the NFA accepts the input string.